ooni/spec/nettests/ts-022-ndt.md

 main obstacle is that the NDT server includes ancillary services, one of which performs a reverse traceroute to you when you run NDT.
-Removing the IP addresses from such traceroute is currently the main obstacle that is preventing not collecting your IP address.
+Removing the IP addresses from such traceroute is currently the main obstacle that is preventing us from not collecting your IP address.
 (At the same time a reverse traceroute is very valuable to understand performance, so we are facing a tradeoff here, and removing the reverse traceroute for all NDT users does not seem to be the right balance between data and privacy.)